applied-cyber/ac-web/content/projects/index.md

 ---

 ## Command and Control
 The goal of this project is to create a Command and Control (C2) implant and server equal to the best available APTs and Nation-State Actors using a variety of cutting edge techniques in low level systems.
 The project is led by Cody Ho.
-To get involved, message Cody (@Cody Ho) on Slack.
+To get involved, message Cody on Slack.

 ## Stanford Security Clinic